oconnor0/BeaconRoad/Book/430-Downtime.md

 The GM may set a **minimum quality** level that must be achieved to acquire a particular Asset.
 For example, if you want to get a set of military uniforms and masks, you'd need to acquire a Tier IV Asset.
 A lower result won't do.

-If you acquire the same Asset again, you gain **Edge** on your roll.
+If you acquire the same Asset again, you gain +1 Tier on your roll.
 If you continue to re-acquire an Asset every time it's used, you can effectively rent it indefinitely.

 Alchemicals, poisons, bombs, and dangerous gadgets are highly restricted.
 When you acquire one of these items (rather than crafting it yourself), you'll need to p